 - Add the Essential Oils: I like using a dropper like this for measuring my oils.
 Don’t add the essential oils before you heat everything up because they will evaporate and not be as strong.

 - Storage Containers: I like keeping my deodorant in small glass jars because that is what fits best in my bathroom.
-I like using a pouring container like this to transfer the recipe into small jars.
+I like using a glass measuring cup like this to transfer the recipe into small jars. (*Once the deodorant hardens, I find it useful to stir it up with a spoon or fork so that it’s easier to use.)

 Can I Play Around with the Recipe?
 I have played around with many different combinations and types of oils, butters and wax, and even though this exact recipe is my favorite, there is a lot of room to play around with different combinations of things.
 For example, you could substitute cocoa butter for shea butter or eliminate the beeswax altogether.
-I just think that the coconut oil is the most important moisturizing component to keep.
-You also want dry ingredients to be about one and a half times more than the liquid ingredients.
-(So, about one cup of “liquids” and one and a half cups of dry ingredients.)
+The coconut oil is antimicrobial and pretty easy to come by, so that’s always a staple for me.
+As a rule of thumb, you basically want the dry ingredients to be about one and a half times more than the liquid ingredients.
 I have used many different essential oil combinations, and this one turned out simply divine!
 I really think that the tea tree oil and lavender oil are essential, but the honeysuckle was just for my personal preference.
 Feel free to add whatever essential oils you like until you find the right combination that works for you.

 Where Can I Get the Ingredients?
 I originally bought all of my ingredients on Amazon, and I have linked to them above.
 I used my favorite organic brands, and I really loved the quality.
 But since then, I have discovered Bulk Apothecary.
 They are an amazing company that consistently delivers a quality product at a reasonable price.
 I buy coconut oil (not organic) in bulk from Country Life to use for cooking.
-It’s such a great deal at $70.00 for 50 lbs that I can use it liberally without breaking the bank!
-If I can’t afford to buy the organic coconut oil, this totally works for my deodorant.
 Also, once you buy the shea butter, cocoa butter, coconut oil, beeswax, and essential oils, you’ve got a lot of the ingredients to make whipped body butter, toothpaste, and lip balm (recipe coming soon).

 Is There an Adjustment Period?
 If you’ve been using an aluminum based deodorant for awhile, you’ll need to “detox” for a bit before your body fully adjusts.
 With your antiperspirant deodorant, your pits weren’t allowed to sweat freely.
 Now they are, and they will have a lot of toxins to eliminate.
 So you may initially see a large amount of perspiration as your body adjusts.
 After awhile, however, things will taper off and you’ll settle in to a new normal.
 I’ve also heard that your pits might be a little sensitive at first, but I haven’t personally experienced that myself.
 If this happens to you, you might want to make a batch with about half of the recommended baking soda and go really easy on the tea tree oil, which is probably what’s irritating you.